What Is the Down Payment on a $400k House?

 Down Payment Assistance Programs

-Over 1,600 down payment assistance (DPA) programs across the United States actively work to help borrowers put more towards their homes than they initially thought possible.
-DPA can also help you save your cash for emergencies after closing or to act as reserve funds to increase your chance of being approved for a mortgage.
+Over 1,600 down payment assistance (DPA) programs across the United States actively work to help borrowers put more money toward their homes than they initially thought possible.
+DPA can also help you maintain your cash for emergencies after closing or to act as reserve funds to increase your chances of mortgage approval.

 Most down payment assistance programs are locally based, with many operated by governmental agencies and area-specific organizations.
 Since each program is different, there are no universal DPA requirements.
 However, nearly two-thirds want you to be a first-time homebuyer.